jimmykane/Ansible-Apache2-Ubuntu-Saucy-Role-Playbook/README.md

-Ansible Apache 2.4 Ubuntu Saucy Playbook
+Ansible Apache 2.4 Ubuntu Saucy Role
 ========================================

 This role will install Apache 2.4 and enable,disable, delete Vhosts on an Ubuntu Saucy64 installation.